infecsean/Obsidian-Cloud/School Notes/DP Economics/5. Market Failure/Common Pool Resources/Sustainability.md

 ---
 By definition, sustainability means that the consumption of a certain resource does not reduce the quality for future generations.
 Not depleting or degrading resources.

+Sustainable resource means to use resources at a rate that ==allows the resource to reproduce== and not become depleted.

 For example, my iPhone 8's battery.
 Its been a long while since it says "your battery is fucking degraded as fuck bro".
 I am not using my iPhone sustainably, and people who use this iphone after me would be getting a severly degraded battery that depletes in 10 fucking minutes.

 ### Maximum Sustainable yield